StandHereHermawan/StandHereHermawan/README.md

 ### Hi there 👋

+My name is Arief Karditya Hermawan.
+Currently are students on information system major until 2027.
+Mainly coding as my repository list.

+### Thanks for visit!

 <!--
 **StandHereHermawan/StandHereHermawan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.